Arkaaito/mentor_encyclopedia/all_things_forum_mentors/pedagogy.md

 We strive to give students what they need in their education, not what they want.
 Some of the more difficult challenges that you will face will be when you come across students who:

-- Do not know how to express what they need help with
+- Do not know how to express what they need help with online
 - Need help researching topics
 - Want the direct answer
 - Don’t know how to start their project